eugene52/rsschool-cv/CV.md

-Contacts:
-Evgeny Kornev
+# Evgeny Kornev

+## Contacts:
 eugene_jj@mail.ru

-About:
+## About:
-Краткая информация о себе (ваша цель и приоритеты, подчеркните свои сильные стороны, расскажите о своём опыте работы, если опыта работы нет, расскажите о своём стремлении и способности быстро учиться и узнавать новое)

-I'm trying to became front-end developer, to improve my skills.
+I'm trying to become a front-end developer in order to get both popular skills and broaden my horizons.

-I also have a small expirience in C#/.NET Framework.
+I have experience in back-end development, but modern life requires more.

+I have no ability to learn quickly, but I go step by step.
+And what I have learned remains in my memory and it is systematized.

-Expirience:
+## Expirience:

-Опыт работы.
-Junior Dev может указать пройденные курсы и тренинги, перечислить учебные проекты, или проекты, выполненные на фрилансе с указанием использованных навыков и ссылками на исходный код.*
+I worked for several companies, but mostly this work was remote and as I said earlier, at back end part.
+I have a little experience in managing the development team, as well as experience in communicating with the customer and delivering releases.

-Education:
+## Education:
-Образование (включая курсы, семинары, лекции, онлайн-обучение)
+Volga Region State University of Service, 2005

-Skills:
+## Skills:
-Навыки (языки программирования, фреймворки, методологии, системы контроля версий и инструменты разработки, которыми вы владеете)
+* ### Tech skills:
-C#/.NET
+	* C#/.NET
+	* SQL (MSSQL, T-SQL)
-Visual Studio 2019 and older
+	* Visual Studio 2019 and older

-SQL (MSSQL, T-SQL)
+	* _Verison control systems:_

-Git, Mercurial, SVN
+		* Git, Mercurial, SVN

+* ### Soft skills:
-SCRUM/Kanban
+	* SCRUM/Kanban
+	* Business correspondence
+	* Independly work

-English:
+## English:
 I hope, my english level is about A2...A2+.

+_## Remarks_
+**The information may not be quite real and provided only as part of a training task.**